Sophomore Year of College: Making the Most of It

 To make the most of sophomore year, it’s important to understand the unique challenges and opportunities that it will likely bring.
 Here’s what you need to know in order to excel during your second year on campus.

 The Challenges of Sophomore Year

 As sophomores, students are often met with a somewhat abrupt transition in care.
-“While there is much focus and attention given to new students—usually freshmen—sophomore year represents an often-drastic transition and pressure to ‘figure it out,’” explains Nicky Slavich, assistant director of the Office of Orientation and Transitions at Azusa Pacific University.
+“While there is much focus and attention given to new students—usually freshmen—sophomore year represents an often-drastic transition and pressure to ‘figure it out,’” explains Nicky Slavich, assistant director of the Office of Campus Life at Azusa Pacific University.
 “Sometimes termed the ‘sophomore slump,’ students are met with the challenge of changing majors, solidifying friendships, seeking meaningful internships or jobs, and finding a sense of belonging.”

 With the challenges come plenty of perks!
 As a sophomore, you’re already familiar with your school’s campus, which means you won’t be scrambling to find your classrooms.
 And as you make your way around, you’ll be greeted by friendly, familiar faces as well as your favorite professors.
 It’s a time to focus on (and pursue) your interests, without the distractions that come with being in a new, unfamiliar environment.

 Sophomore year is a transitory period that involves a few obstacles, some of which are intangible and not always well served by school-sanctioned programming.
 To make the most of the perks of being a sophomore, it’s important to take advantage of all resources available to you.